README.1ST

 Panl also binds a URL path to enable the building of a single search page interface, and binds a URL path to view a working example of what the single search page could look like.

 1. A list of available example Single Search page interfaces that Panl is configured to serve.
 CaFUPs enable different Solr fields to be returned in the documents with the same search parameters.
-Clicking on these links will populate the 'Configuration Parameters' and 'Field Configuration Explainer' sections.
+Clicking on these links will generate a working sample single search page.

 2. The generated LPSE path that the selections from the search interface will apply.